 External decorations Visually inspected.
-External desertations Rendered and painted finishes noted externally.
-Conservatories / porches Not applicale.
-Communal areas Not applicable.
-Garages and permanent outbuildings Not applicable.
+Rendered, painted, timber and brick finishes noted externally.

+Conservatories / porches None. -------------------------- -------

+Communal areas None.

+Garages and permanent outbuildings Visually inspected.
+There is a single attached car garage pertaining to the subject property.
+The walls appear to be of block/brick construction under a flat felt roof covering.
+Vehicular access is via an electronically controlled up and over door to the front elevation.
+Stored contents severely restricted the scope of our inspection.

 Outside areas and boundaries Visually inspected.
-There are plots of garden ground to the front, side and rear elevations with boundaries defined by a combination of masonry wall and timber fencing.
+There are private garden grounds to the front, side and rear elevations with boundaries defined by a combination of masonry walls and fencing/hedges.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.

 Ceilings Visually inspected from floor level.
 Plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard.
+A mix of plasterboard and solid masonry.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring within the property is a mixture of solid concrete and suspended timber.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Floors within the property are a mixture of suspended timber and solid concrete.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub-floor inspection has taken place.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors are of timber panel.
 Kitchen fittings comprise a range of modern floor and wall mounted units.

-Chimney breasts and fireplaces None noted.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are no working fireplaces within the subject property.
+The chimney breast within the living room apartment appears to have been blocked over in the past.

 Internal decorations Visually inspected.

-Mainly paper/paint finishes to internal wall and ceiling surfaces.
+Mainly paint finishes to internal wall and ceiling surfaces.
 Tiled finishes also observed.

 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.